Wednesday, November 3, 2021

 Wing Bursts: Every creature in a 20’ radius must save vs. breath weapon or take 1d6 damage as the Seraph’s wings release bolts of fiery energy that rain down around them.

-Brazen Exultation: The seraph brings their song to a sublime crescendo, which releases the pure celestial energy sealed within their body.
-The effect functions as a fireball spell cast by an 8th-level MU centered on the seraph with a radius of 60'.
+Brazen Exultation: The seraph brings their song to a sublime crescendo, releasing the pure celestial energy sealed within them.
+The effect functions as a fireball spell cast by an 12th-level MU centered on the seraph with a radius of 60'.
 The seraph can do this once per day, only in a moment of desperation.

 Seraph weapons